Donner Party: "The Forlorn Hope"

-As the blizzard progressed, Patrick Dolan began to rant deliriously, stripped off his clothes, and ran into the woods.
+As the blizzard progressed, Dolan began to rant deliriously, stripped off his clothes, and ran into the woods.
 He returned shortly afterwards and died a few hours later.
 Not long after, possibly because Murphy was near death, some of the group began to eat flesh from Dolan's body.
-Lemuel's sister tried to feed some to her brother, but he died shortly afterwards.
-Eddy, Salvador, and Luis refused to eat.
+Lemuel's sister Sarah tried to feed him some, but he died shortly afterwards.
+Eddy, Salvador and Luis refused to eat.
 The next morning, the group stripped the muscle and organs from the bodies of Antonio, Dolan, Graves, and Murphy.
 They dried them to store for the days ahead, taking care to ensure nobody would have to eat his or her relatives.

 After three days' rest, they set off again, searching for the trail.
 Eddy eventually succumbed to his hunger and ate human flesh, but that was soon gone.
-They began taking apart their snowshoes to eat the oxhide webbing and discussed killing Luis and Salvador for food.
+They began taking apart their snowshoes to eat the oxhide webbing and discussed murdering Luis and Salvador for food.
 Eddy warned the two men and they quietly left.
 Jay Fosdick died during the night, leaving only seven members of the party.
 Eddy and Mary Graves left to hunt, but when they returned with deer meat, Fosdick's body had already been cut apart for food.
-After several more days—25 since they had left Truckee Lake—they came across Salvador and Luis, who had not eaten for about nine days and were close to death.
-William Foster shot the pair, believing their flesh was the rest of the group's last hope of avoiding imminent death from starvation.
+After several more days—25 since they had left Truckee Lake—they came across Salvador and Luis, who had not eaten for about nine days and were probably close to death.
+William Foster shot both men, thus realizing his plans from before they had left; their bodies were butchered and their flesh dried for consumption.
+Though the murder was not kept secret, Kristin Johnson notes that "Foster was not greatly blamed" for it and spent the rest of his life without being troubled by the authorities—this can be attributed to the general attitude, as expressed by Lewis Petrinovich, that the lives of Native Americans "seemed to matter little".

 Not more than a few days later, the group stumbled into a Native American settlement looking so deteriorated that the camp's inhabitants initially fled.
-The Native Americans gave them what they had to eat: acorns, grass, and pine nuts.
+The Native Americans gave them what they had to eat: acorns, grass and pine nuts.
 After a few days, Eddy continued on with the help of tribe members to a ranch in a small farming community at the edge of the Sacramento Valley.
 A hurriedly assembled rescue party found the other six survivors on January 17.
 Their journey from Truckee Lake had taken 33 days.